bcoin-org/Responsible-Disclosure/README.md

-# A Standard for Responsible Disclosure in Cryptocurrency and Related Software
-This is a fork of Responsible Disclosure document outlined here: https://github.com/RD-Crypto-Spec/Responsible-Disclosure
+This is a fork of the Responsible Disclosure document outlined here: https://github.com/RD-Crypto-Spec/Responsible-Disclosure

 bcoin intends to follow this specification.
 An addedum with details specific to the project, such as contact info & bounty details, can be found at the end of this document.

+# A Standard for Responsible Disclosure in Cryptocurrency and Related Software

 ## Background
 Cryptocurrencies represent a radical shift from the legacy financial system and as a result provide an opportunity to help reshape the finance world.
 It is essential to recall that cryptocurrencies represent real money and introducing bugs and security vulnerabilities can cost users a significant amount of money, but ultimately hurt all other participants in the space.